Spring 2026 Course Syllabus

 Instructor Policies

-At the beginning of the semester, students will receive an Internship Handbook that contains all required forms necessary to initiate and complete the internship.
-The instructor will provide guidance regarding which forms must be completed.
+At the beginning of the semester, students will receive an Internship Handbook that contains all required forms necessary to initiate and successfully complete the internship.
+The instructor will provide guidance regarding which forms must be completed and submitted.

-• Forms must be uploaded to Blackboard Ultra only.
+• All forms must be uploaded to Blackboard Ultra only.

 • Failure to submit required forms by the deadline may delay or prevent participation in the internship.